 Of course then you have the question of which kind of 3D, RealD or Imax 3D?
 The best description of the different technologies I have been able to find is this article.
 Basically, the Imax screen is bigger and closer to you, so even without 3D, it seems more like you are in the movie.
 You have to turn your head to see different parts of the screen, because the screen is too big for your field of vision.
 Meanwhile, RealD is shown on a traditional (smaller) movie screen, so the 3D effects seem more “in the screen” than popping out at you.

 We saw it on RealD.
 I don’t think I’m willing to spend the additional $12 to see it again on Imax 3D to see which one I would prefer.
 I’ll wait for a better movie to do that.

 Update: I saw it again on a Liemax screen at Muvico.
 It was a bit underwhelming.
 This time, I wasn’t able to sit in the center of the theater, and that definitely made a difference when the effects were “out of the screen”.
 I really couldn’t tell any difference between the two technologies except that the Imax glasses are much less comfortable to wear for two and a half hours.
-On the other hand, Jen’s brother saw it on RealD and at a real Imax theater, and he said there was no comparison, the real Imax blew away the RealD version.
+On the other hand, another friend saw it both on RealD and at a real Imax theater, and he said there was no comparison, the real Imax blew away the RealD version.

 Is this Dances With Wolves?